What is Piston Ring?- Function, Types, and Uses

 What is Piston Ring?

-A piston ring is a metallic split ring that is attached to the outer diameter of a piston in an internal combustion engine or steam engine.
+A piston ring is a metallic split ring that fits into a groove on the outer diameter of a piston in a reciprocating engine such as an internal combustion engine or steam engine.

 • Sealing the combustion chamber so that there is minimal loss of gases to the crankcase.